-Adult flukes suck blood and in heavy infections can cause profound anaemia and reduced weight gains.
-Livers of infected cattle show varying degrees of fibrosis and grossly thickened bile ducts which may be calcified.
+Adult flukes suck blood, and in heavy infections, can cause profound anaemia and reduced weight gains.
+Livers of infected cattle show varying degrees of fibrosis and grossly thickened bile ducts, which may be calcified.
 Under normal conditions, clinical disease is only likely in young cattle; older cattle develop some immunity to infection.

 Adult liver flukes inhabit the bile ducts of the liver and are prolific egg producers (up to 20,000 eggs per fluke per day).
 Eggs move with the bile through the small intestine and continue development in the dung pat.
 The resultant young, non-parasitic flukes continue their development in aquatic snails (Lymnaea spp) and when released from the snail encyst on partially submerged vegetation.
 Typically, flukey country is considered to be wet and low lying.
 Cysts ingested with the vegetation release young flukes in the small intestine.
 They migrate through the intestinal wall and through the liver and into the bile ducts where they mature into egg laying adults.

-Occasionally, yearling cattle grazing in coastal areas can become infected with very large numbers of young fluke when grazing on partially submerged contaminated vegetation.
+Occasionally, yearling cattle grazing in coastal areas can become infected with very large numbers of young stomach fluke when grazing on partially submerged contaminated vegetation.
 The immature flukes damage the small intestine.
 Adult stomach flukes live in the first and second stomach and cause little damage.

 Tapeworms live in the small intestine of calves and shed segments containing eggs into the dung.
 Immature tapeworms develop in a mite host and infect cattle when the mite is eaten with the graze.
 They cause no known pathogenic effects and calves rapidly become resistant to them.

-Maxine Lyndal-Murphy, formerly Queensland Government.
+Written by Maxine Lyndal-Murphy, formerly Queensland Government.